Web Hosting Performance Test: 120 Days of Real Data

 - Theme: Astra 4.5.2 (same version)

-- Content: Exact duplicate of Site A (cloned using Duplicator plugin)
+- Content: Exact duplicate of Site A, cloned using Duplicator.
+Duplicator is a free WordPress plugin for cloning and migrating sites.

 - Setup time: 52 minutes (5 minutes longer than Bluehost)